 - Home security

 Neighborhood Watch groups will be supplied a Neighborhood Watch sign to be posted on the first speed limit sign entering their subdivision.

-Citizens interested in receiving more information about the Neighborhood Watch program can contact our public relations officer at (636) 639-2171.
+Citizens interested in receiving more information about the Neighborhood Watch program can contact our Business/Residential Liaison Officer at (636) 639-2171.